Gal-Keshet/EpiTyping/README.md

 Under the outdir folder, a results folder will also be created with two subdirectories: loi and xci.

+* If keepInter paremeter is true, subdirectories under the outdir folder will be created with the intermediate results.

 Under loi, if there is no DNA integration, two files will be created:

- -- LOI_matrix.csv: a table where each row correspondes to a gene that exists in the imprinted_genes_location.csv file under the genome_files folder, and each column      corresponds to a sample.
+ - LOI_matrix.csv: a table where each row correspondes to a gene that exists in the imprinted_genes_location.csv file under the genome_files folder, and each column      corresponds to a sample.
 In this table, 0 corresponds to an uninformative gene, "not expressed" corresponds to a gene that was not expressed and an int > 0            corresponds to the number of biallelic SNPs detected in the given gene.

  - LOI_per_locus_matrix.csv: a table where each row correspondes to an imprinted region that exists in the imprinted_genes_location.csv file under the genome_files        folder, and each column corresponds to a sample.
 In this table, 0 corresponds to an uninformative region and an int > 0 corresponds to the number of biallelic genes    detected in the given region.